rabindranath-mishra/GameBoyZero/README.md

 The PI Zero 2 W has a mini HDMI port and needs a converter to connect to any monitor or TV.
 I did not have one so followed the below steps to install in a headless manner.

-1. After the image is written on the the SD card connect he SD car to a computer.
+1. After the image is written on the the SD card connect he SD card to a computer.
 2. Create the below two files in the root of the SD card.

-     * Create a empty text file named 'ssh' without file extension.
+     * Create an empty text file named 'ssh' without file extension.
 This will enable the SSH after the first boot.
      * Create a text file named 'wpa_supplicant.conf' and update your home WIFI details.
 This way PI will connect to the home network automatically.

      ``` text